Non Stop Ecstatic Dancing

 Non Stop Ecstatic Dancing is a 'mini' or 'remix' album by English synth-pop duo Soft Cell, released in the United Kingdom in June 1982, by Some Bizzare Records.
 In addition to remixes of the group's older material, it included a brand-new track, a cover of Judy Street's 1966 song "What", which reached number three on the UK Singles Chart.
 In some territories the album was released as an EP.

 As the name implies, Non Stop Ecstatic Dancing was conceived, by the band's own admission, under the influence of MDMA (commonly referred to as ecstasy).
 Vocalist Marc Almond later stated in an interview with journalist Simon Tebbutt that both the album's sound and the sound of the band were influenced by his brief time working at The Warehouse, a well-known nightclub in Leeds.

 The album is more dance-oriented than the group's first album Non-Stop Erotic Cabaret, with remixes and instrumental versions of two songs from its predecessor, and both sides of the Memorabilia single, as well as the new track "What".
 In the United Kingdom, this mini-LP format was just becoming prominent.
 Subsequent reissues would see the original mini-album length track listing bolstered with several extended versions of other Soft Cell material of the period.

 Originally, the album was set to be produced by Donald Fagen of Steely Dan, and several tracks co-written by him were recorded, but those songs were shelved due to label disputes with MCA Records.
 The whole album had to be scrapped due to songwriting liabilities and Soft Cell famously had to write and record the album in the span of one week.

+"[We] added a lot of different instruments and vocals.
+It's nice to be able to do that now, after a few months of the album being out so we can listen to the tracks and think of alternative ways of putting them over, to take songs and ideas through to various extremes."